Photonsters/resin-reviews/resin-testing-method.md

 - Can it be tapped
 - Can it be drilled
 - Can it be polished
+- Friction (rub 2 parts of the same resin together, do they scratch or crumble)

 **Orther Tests**
 - Burn test (does it ignite, if so does it leave ash)
 - Suitable for casting? (define test method)